Kaidan botan dōrō: The stories

 All chapters after 17 explain how in a twist of events, Tomozō meets O-Kuni and both start a love affair resulting in the murder of Tomozō's wife.
 O-Kuni is finally faced with Kōsuke and Tomozō is arrested for his wife's murder.
 In the final chapters Kōsuke meets his mother who left him alone as a child.

+Translations

+Although not a direct translation, the tale of Shinzaburō and his ghost lover O-Tsuyu are closely retold in Lafcadio Hearn's In Ghostly Japan (1899), section A Passional Karma.

+Other languages: A Russian translation exists under the title Пионовый фонарь (Peony lantern), an Italian translation exists under the title La lanterna delle peonie (Lantern of Peonies), and a French translation exists under the title Kaidan Botan Doro ou le conte etrange d'une lanterne pivoine (Kaidan Botan Doro or the strange tale of a peony lantern).